sakardogukan/Hospital_Res_Page/README.md

 ## Doctor Reservation App Project

 ## Description
-This project is a react app
+This project was developed with React.
+The aim of the project is to simulate the Doctor Appointment System.
+Responsive design has been applied.

 ## Objective
 At the end of the project, following topics are to be covered;